leedo/alice/README.md

 ##DESCRIPTION

-Alice is an IRC client that can be run either locally or remotely, and can be viewed in multiple web browsers at the same time.
-The alice server maintains a message buffer, so when a browser connects it is sent the 100 most recent lines from each channel.
-This allows the user to close their browser and alice will continue to aggregate messages.
+Alice is a browser-based IRC client that can be run locally or remotely.
+The alice server maintains a 100 message buffer for each channel, any time a browser connects it is sent a recent backlog.
+This allows a user to close their browser while alice continues to collect messages.
+The effect is similar to irssi+screen, but viewed in the browser.

-Alice's built in web server maintains a long streaming HTTP response to each connected browser.
-It uses this connection to push IRC messages to the browsers in realtime.
-Sending messages or commands is done through an HTTP request back to alice's server.
+Alice's built in web server maintains long streaming HTTP responses to each connected browser.
+It uses these connections to push messages to the browsers in realtime.
+Sending messages or commands is done through a HTTP request back to alice's web server.

 ##USAGE

-After installation, there will be a new `alice' command available.
-Run this command to start the alice server.
-Open your browser and connect to the URL that was printed to your terminal (likely http://localhost:8080/view).
+Installation will make available a new `alice' command.
+Run this command to start the server.
+Open a browser and connect to the URL that was printed to your terminal (likely http://localhost:8080/view).
-You will see a small icon in the bottom corner; this button will bring up the connection configuration window.
-Add one more more IRC servers and channels in this window and save.
-Alice will then connect to those servers, the channels appearing as tabs at the bottom of the window.
+A small gear icon in the bottom right corner of the page will bring up the connection configuration window.
+Configure any number of connections, and you will be automatically connected after clicking save.

 ##COMMANDS